Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 #### Return

-Return path with a leading string attached (if not already there).
+Return path with a leading slash attached (if not already there).